Three Hares ceilidh

 Transport & Parking?

-Alternatively, we will provide a shuttle bus service to and from Bristol on Thursday, 24th July, and Sunday, 27th July.
+We will provide a shuttle bus service from Bristol on Friday 10th July, returning to Bristol on Sunday 12th July.

 For maximum respect from everyone, arrive by bike to the camp and enjoy a free drink at the bar as a reward!